kevinroshann/mips32/README.md

 │   ├── control_tb.v      # Control Unit Testbench
 │   └── mips_cpu_tb.v     # Complete CPU Testbench
 ├── Makefile              # Build system
-└── README.md             # This file
+└── shell.nix             # this is a nix shell for the packages you need └── README.md             # This file
 ```